marinemezin/3-musketeers/cash/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
+You want to convert your money into another currency ?
+This is the code for you.

 ## How to install dependencies
 * Open a new terminal